Jin's Action Figure Customizing Tool List

 Mini metal spring clamps

-Your fingers aren't Dremel-proof.
-And when you need to hold a tiny piece of plastic these spring clamps are what you use.
+Your fingers aren't Dremel/knife-proof and when you need to hold a tiny piece of plastic these spring clamps are what you use.
 Lowes and Home Depot brands are quality and still inexpensive.
 But they're also powerful and can leave marks in softer plastic.
 I have some red ones from Ace that are slightly weaker as well.
 I use these to hold small sections to paint, hang parts from magnets on my overhead light, hold sections together while glue is setting, or for a variety of different purposes.
-Buy about 8, they're about fifty cents each at the stores mentioned.
+Buy about eight or so, they're about fifty cents each at the stores mentioned.

 Close quarters hacksaw